 Use the Right Litter Box

 Many cat owners, rightfully excited with a new addition to their family, are quick to purchase a litter box for their cat.
 Because of this, some basic considerations may be overlooked.
 Some considerations you need to make when purchasing a litter box include purchasing a litter box that is sized appropriately for your kitten or cat.
 For example, a kitten would have to literally hump into a litter box that was designed for full-grown and mature cats.
 Another consideration, when using a hooded litter box, is to not overfill the litter box with cat litter.
-Especially for larger cats, stepping into a litter box that is overfilled can mean scraping their back on the entrance or forcing the cat to crouch.
+For larger cats, stepping into an overfilled litter box means scraping their back against the entrance or crouching.
 Most cats are curious by nature and do not mind going into an enclosed litter box.
 But some cats don’t, which is why you may want to consider purchasing a litter box which has a detachable hood.
 Many of the automatic/self-cleaning litter boxes have a ramp where cats of all sizes can walk in and out of.
 However, the appropriate level of cat litter is needed at all times for smaller cats.

 As a standard rule of thumb, it is recommended that the pet owners with multiple cats have one litter box per cat.
 This will make sure that even if one litter box is occupied, another one is available for a second cat.